The wellspring of geisha culture and kabuki, with lovingly preserved scenes from times past

 Gion can be accessed easily by bus, taxi or subway from Kyoto Station .

-Buses leave regularly from Kyoto Station , and the 20-minute journey will take you straight to Yasaka-jinja .
+Buses leave regularly from Kyoto Station , and the 20-minute journey will take you straight to the Gion stop in front of Yasaka-jinja .
 While there is no subway station in Gion, Gion-Shijo Station and Kyoto Kawaramachi Station are a short, scenic walk away.

 The townhouses of Kyoto